masesgroup/KNet/src/documentation/articles/docker.md

 # KNet: Docker images

-.NET suite for Apache Kafka comes with a ready made Docker image can work in multiple modes, the image name is _knet_:
+.NET suite for Apache Kafka™ comes with a ready made Docker image can work in multiple modes, the image name is _knet_:
 - it is avialble in the following registries:
   - GitHub: https://github.com/masesgroup/KNet/pkgs/container/knet
   - Docker Hub: https://hub.docker.com/repository/docker/masesgroup/knet/general